Bluesky: Research initiative

-Twitter's then-CEO Jack Dorsey first announced the Bluesky initiative in 2019 on Twitter to explore the possibility of decentralizing Twitter.
+Jack Dorsey, then-CEO of Twitter, Inc., first announced the Bluesky initiative in 2019 on the Twitter platform to explore the possibility of decentralizing Twitter.
 The stated goal was to find or develop an open and decentralized standard for social media that would give users more control over their data and experience.
 Dorsey was inspired by an essay by Mike Masnick, titled "Protocols, Not Platforms", which observed that social media platforms were in a "crisis" of content moderation where they were being accused both of being too lenient on hate speech and misinformation and of censoring free speech.
 Masnick (who would later become a board member of Bluesky Social) proposed that this could be addressed by developing protocols that allow individual users to filter content according to "their own tolerances for different types of speech."

 Twitter collected a working group of experts in decentralized technology in a Matrix group chat to achieve a consensus on the best path towards decentralization.
 However, this group did not achieve consensus toward these goals.
 As a result, Twitter decided to field individual proposals from these experts.

 In early 2021, Bluesky was in a research phase, with 50 people from the decentralized technology community active in assessing options and assembling proposals for the protocol.
 This ultimately led to the hiring of Jay Graber in August 2021 to lead the Bluesky project and the development of the "Authenticated Data Experiment" (ADX), a custom-built protocol made for the purpose of decentralization.
 Twitter provided $13 million in initial funding to the Bluesky project to begin development.

 Incorporation and independence from Twitter

 In October 2021, Graber incorporated the Bluesky project as an independent company called "Bluesky Social", and cited Twitter's "very entrenched existing incentives" as a reason to operate independently.
 Bluesky Social became a benefit corporation in February 2022, with the mission to "develop and drive large-scale adoption of technologies for open and decentralized public conversation".
 The company's first three employees were hired in March 2022.

-After Elon Musk's acquisition of Twitter, Twitter severed all legal and financial ties with Bluesky Social.
+After Elon Musk's acquisition of Twitter, Inc., Twitter severed all legal and financial ties with Bluesky Social.
 Musk's takeover did not immediately affect Bluesky Social's operations as a separate entity, but affected its prospects for further funding.
 Bluesky Social developed the AT Protocol, alongside a reference implementation in the form of a social media service, as a minimum viable product.
 The company began a waitlist for this service in October 2022.